Can I Eat Expired Paneer Tikka?

 Can I eat Paneer Tikka if it's been at room temperature for 2 hours?

 Yes, you can safely eat Paneer Tikka if it has been at room temperature for up to 2 hours.
-However, if it exceeds 2 hours, especially in warm environments, it's better to err on the side of caution and discard it to prevent foodborne illness.
+However, if it exceeds 2 hours, especially in warm environments, it's better to err on the side of caution and discard it to reduce the risk of foodborne illness.

 Does the type of container affect the shelf life of Paneer Tikka?